Get a complete overview of your customers

-The sales team gets an overview of which marketing initiatives the customer has responded to and which products the customer has previously shown interest in, as well as the customer’s history in relation to service challenges.
+The sales team gets an overview of which marketing initiatives the customer has responded to and which products the customer has previously shown an interest in, as well as the customer’s history in relation to service challenges.

 Customer 360 is based on standard modules

-Moreover, you get a solution that suits many companies based on some general recommendations, as well as the needs Microsoft has identified through their customers over a longer period.
+Moreover, you get a solution which suits many companies based on some general recommendations, as well as the needs Microsoft has identified through its customers over a longer period.
 Going with a standard solution may well be the right thing to do, but the downside is a lack of flexibility.
 Because if you start adjusting a standard solution, it may create challenges in relation to ongoing updates.

 If you already have data in several systems and would like to consolidate them in a large overview for the employees to access from their primary platform, it may be a good idea to build the solution around a data platform in Azure.
 The advantages of a solution like this are that you can preserve the systems you have today and build upon something that you know already works.